proplot-dev/proplot/docs/why.rst

 * The `~proplot.axes.PlotAxes.line`, `~proplot.axes.PlotAxes.linex`,
   `~proplot.axes.PlotAxes.scatter`, `~proplot.axes.PlotAxes.scatterx`,
   `~proplot.axes.PlotAxes.bar`, and `~proplot.axes.PlotAxes.barh` commands can
-  quickly draw vertical or horizontal :ref:`error bars or "shading" <ug_errorbars>` using a variety of keyword arguments.
-This is often more convenient than working directly with `~matplotlib.axes.Axes.errorbar`.
+  draw vertical or horizontal :ref:`error bars or "shading" <ug_errorbars>` using a variety of keyword arguments.
+This is often more convenient than working directly with `~matplotlib.axes.Axes.errorbar` or `~matplotlib.axes.Axes.fill_between`.
 * The `~proplot.axes.PlotAxes.parametric` command draws clean-looking
   :ref:`parametric lines <ug_parametric>` by encoding the parametric coordinate using colormap colors rather than text annotations.

-The following features are relevant for the 2D plotting commands like `~proplot.axes.PlotAxes.pcolor` and `~proplot.axes.PlotAxes.contour`:
+The following features are relevant for "2D" plotting commands like `~proplot.axes.PlotAxes.pcolor` and `~proplot.axes.PlotAxes.contour`:

 * The `cmap` and `norm` :ref:`keyword arguments <ug_apply_cmap>` are interpreted by the `~proplot.constructor.Colormap` and `~proplot.constructor.Norm`
   :ref:`constructor functions <why_constructor>`.
 This permits succinct
   and flexible colormap and normalizer application.
-* The `colorbar` keyword draws on-the-fly :ref:`colorbars <ug_cbars_axes>`
-  using the result of the plotting command.
-Note that "inset" colorbars can also be drawn, analogous to "inset" legends (see `~proplot.axes.Axes.colorbar`).
+* The `colorbar` keyword draws :ref:`on-the-fly colorbars <ug_guides_plot>` using the result of the plotting command.
+Note that :ref:`"inset" colorbars <ug_guides_loc>` can also be drawn, analogous to "inset" legends.
 * The `~proplot.axes.PlotAxes.contour`, `~proplot.axes.PlotAxes.contourf`,
   `~proplot.axes.PlotAxes.pcolormesh`, and `~proplot.axes.PlotAxes.pcolor` commands
   all accept a `labels` keyword.
 This draws :ref:`contour and grid box labels